MilkeeyCat/ddnet_protocol/docs/packer.md

 bool ddnet_unpacker_get_bool(DDNetUnpacker *unpacker);
 ```

-Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`
+Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`.
-it returns the next boolean in the unpacker data
+It returns the next boolean in the unpacker data
 and also progresses the internal unpacker state to point to the next element

 Might set the unpacker->err to `DDNET_ERR_INVALID_BOOL`